-The Women's Studies Program is collaborating with director, Ben Slate (PhD Candidate, Theatre), to host three (3) forums during the week of October 21st.
+The Women's & Gender Studies is collaborating with director, Ben Slate (PhD Candidate, Theatre), to host three (3) forums during the week of October 21st.

 October is recognized as Domestic Violence Awareness Month - DVAM and encourages communities to think and act towards a world without violence.
 Through these forums we intend to bring awareness to how violence against women within the production of The Women of Troy is used as a theme or plot device.
 The theme of rape in drama spans centuries, cultures, and societies.
 Ben has coordinated three forum topics to help our audience ask questions and consider how the use of rape narratives exists as a phenomenon of western culture and treated the subject as culturally normative, comically titillating, as theft of male property, and as an acceptable and inevitable consequence.

 About the Play

 Euripides's play follows the fates of the women of Troy after their city has been sacked, their husbands killed, and as their remaining families are about to be taken away as slaves.
 Since its production in 415 BC, the play has stood as a controversial outcry against the subjugation of women by men, particularly during wartime, and is an enduring comment on our modern world.
 We will explore, through the lens of feminist rape theory, both the spoken and unspoken assumptions concerning male power and dominance, women as sexual property, and the cultural normalization and acceptance of wartime rape.

 Dr. Dorothy Chansky, Associate Professor, Department of Theatre & Dance and Affiliated

 Faculty with the Women's & Gender Studies Lecture:"Guns and Ruses: Violence and the Everyday in Three American 'Women's' Plays"